Ejipuh/Plantey-Garden/Digital Garage.md

 # Digital Garage
 A *digital garage* is a place for me to work on projects with the garage door up.<sup>[1](#1)</sup> For now, this is just design and software projects, but I'm considering adding in rough outlines of learning projects as well.<sup>[2](#2)</sup>

+In my [[Plantey's Digital Garden]](https://ethanplante.org/go/garden) note, I mentioned that I don't , this is a place for me to put logs of my progress on projects,

-Right now, I'm working on building my [digital garden](https://ethanplante.org/go/garden) to be a helpful tool to bring developed ideas up in conversation, and as a place to
+Right now, I'm working on building my digital garden to be a helpful tool to bring developed ideas up in conversation, and as a place to

+I don't want to restrict myself to a single course of projects, so I have:
+- A page that documents my progress so far: [[Digital garden progress]](https://ethanplante.org/go/garden-progress), and...
+- A page of things I want to do: [[The Garage Chalkboard]](https://ethanplante.org/go/garage-chalkboard)

 # What's On the Floor
 Current project: [[P- Setup go links on site]](https://ethanplante.org/go/go-links-setup)